 Miranda grew up in the Monjoy neighborhood, and as a kid would visit the Eastern Cemetery nearby.
 There, he was obsessed with the above ground box tombs of two young ship Captains, Captain William Burrows (American), and Samuel Blyth (British), who died in battle during the War of 1812 just off the coast, and were interred side by side.
 The officer’s portraits, renderings of sailing ships, and other nautical paraphernalia cover the walls in homage to Portland’s maritime history and these men.

-And yes, there is an actual speakeasy here – a “secret room” (another bar) downstairs, accessed either through the bookcase-door, or through the street-level graffiti’d back door flanked by garbage cans.
-Soon, there will be a more sedate, low-lit Victorian parlor downstairs as well.
+And yes, there is an actual speakeasy here – a “secret room” downstairs, accessed either through the bookcase-door, or through the street-level graffiti’d back door flanked by garbage cans.
+For those who’d like some quiet atmosphere, opt for the more sedate, low-lit Victorian parlor downstairs as well.
 From the looks of it on a June mid-week night, Miranda’s wish for Blyth & Burrows to be Portland’s new hotspot is coming true.

 EAT: A James Beard winning restaurant named Fore St. led the foodie revolution in Portland.
 But that was so ten years ago.
 Now, with JB winners left and right, it’s tough to choose.
 Locals love Eventide, Honey Paw, and Central Provisions for small plates and open kitchen, Front Room Restaurant and Kitchen in the Monjoy Hill neighborhood, for upscale comfort food, Novare Res – considered the “Best Beer Bar in Maine,” and according to Nick Cote, a 22 year old cabin boy at Migis Lodge who has lots of chef friends and “knows almost everything about Foodie Portland”, the Thirsty Pig – for homemade sausages and its Millennial scene.
 “Downscale” favorites include Otto Pizza, and Empire Chinese Kitchen.